StelFoog/speakeasy/README.md

 ## Structure

-`/components/` contains reusable components and components that are used mostly globally.
+- `/components/` contains reusable components and components that are used globally.
+As an example `/components/SideBar.js` is used only once, but it is used in the `/pages/_app.js` file that renders on every page.

-`/pages/` contains the pages that will be rendered.
-This is done by next so every file corresponds to a page (a a set of pages)
+- `/pages/` contains the pages that will be rendered.
+This is done by next so every file corresponds to a page (or a set of pages).

-`/pages/api/` contains the api-endpoints used to communicate with the database
+- `/pages/api/` contains the api-endpoints used to communicate with the database

-`/public/` contains files that are directly made available on deployment without alteration.
+- `/public/` contains files that are directly made available on deployment without alteration.
 Mostly images.

-`/redux/` contains files used for global state management
+- `/redux/` contains files used for global state management

-`/styles/` contains stylesheets.
+- `/styles/` contains stylesheets.
 Almost all files are css modules that are scoped to components.

-`/util/` contains files with functionallity used in other files
+- `/util/` contains files with functionallity used in other files.

+Any non-reusable components or functions will be kept in the same file as the component or function they're used in to improve readability and as can be seen in Next.js' own examples of implementations[^1][^2][^3].

 ## Work